Native American Indian Spa Treatments

 866-540-4495

 Rising from the resort’s beautiful Hacienda Plaza is Willow Stream Spa, which pays tribute to the Arizona landscape.
 Inspired by a hidden oasis deep in the Grand Canyon called Havasupai (pronounced Hah-vah-su-pie), the Scottsdale spa’s design is drawn from nature’s primary elements – air, water, earth, wood, and fire.
-These essential elements combined with innovative treatments designed to inspire and rejuvenate will help you along a self-directed path as you ‘Find Your Energy’.
+As you ‘ Find Your Energy ‘, these essential elements and innovative treatments designed to inspire and rejuvenate will help you along a self-directed path.

 Native Tradition

 Inspired by the time-honored traditions of Native American culture, this experience renews the skin and spirit.
 Beginning with an optional “smudging” to purify for healing, this treatment features a body mask of cornmeal, clay, and oats exfoliated using an Ayate Cloth (a natural fiber cloth made from the cactus plant).
-The grains are then showered off and the healing is completed with a nourishing body massage featuring an essential oil blend reflecting the desert environment.
+The grains are then showered off, and the healing is completed with a nourishing body massage featuring an essential oil blend reflecting the desert environment.
 Purification complete.

 Native American Retreat

-Reconnect with ancient traditions starting first with our invigorating Anasazi Bean, blue corn, and aloe body scrub.
-Anasazi Beans are a recently rediscovered legume with a 500-year-old history.
 They are rich in vitamins, minerals, and proteins.
-Blue corn, considered sacred by native people was used in ancient healing ceremonies.
-Together this potent food-grade natural exfoliates will slough off old cells and encourage new cell growth, shrink pores, and revitalize your skin.
+Blue corn, considered sacred by native people, was used in ancient healing ceremonies.
+These potent food-grade natural exfoliates will slough off old cells, encourage new cell growth, shrink pores, and revitalize your skin.
 Follow with a 60-minute hot stone massage.
 You may also choose to complete your journey by adding a traditional Hopi native ear candling treatment.

 The Spa at Camelback Inn